kingjosephm/GAN/README.md

 # Docker
-We train the GAN models in a Docker container (see [this link](https://docs.docker.com/get-started/overview/) for general information on Docker).
+We train the GAN models in a Docker container (see [this link](https://docs.docker.com/get-started/overview/) for information on Docker).
 Also see `Docker_Linux_HELPME.md` for useful Docker and Linux commands.
 Containers create separate environments from the operating system, so training data and scripts must be moved into the container.
 Two options exist: create a [Docker volume](https://docs.docker.com/storage/volumes/) (preferred) that persists beyond the life of the container, or mount the data/scripts when the container is instantiated.
 Directly-mounted data/scripts do not persist beyond the life of the container.

 ### Data volumes